-Wan Chang Li, Preschool Classroom Assistant
+Wan Chang Li, Classroom Support

 My name is Wan Chang Li and I was born in China.
 I can speak Mandarin, Cantonese and Taishanese fluently.
 English is my second language.
 I am married and I have two children.
 We live in the Beacon Hill neighborhood.
 We love Seattle.

 I went to school in Taishan, China.
 I am currently continuing my education to gain more knowledge in the field of Child Development.
 I will keep learning to expand my knowledge to help our children to be more confident to grow and learn.